 This bill would additionally require that the report include a summary of progress made in diversion of construction and demolition waste materials, including information on programs and ordinances implemented by the local government and quantitative data, where available.
-By imposing new requirements on local agencies with respect to reporting requirements under the act, the bill would impose a state-mandated local program.
+By imposing new requirements on local agencies with SB 1374 -2 respect to reporting requirements under the act, the bill would impose a state-mandated local program.

 (2) Existing law requires the board to adopt a model ordinance for adoption by any local agency relating to adequate areas for collecting and loading recyclable materials in development projects.
 The board is required to develop the model ordinance in consultation with the League of California Cities, the County Supervisors Association of California, and certain other interested parties and to distribute the draft model ordinance to all local agencies and other interested parties for review.
 Local agencies are required to adopt an ordinance, not later than a specified date, relating to adequate areas for collecting and loading recyclable materials in development projects.
-If a local agency has not adopted that ordinance by the specified date, the model ordinance adopted by the local agency and have the same force and effect as if adopted by the local agency as an ordinance.
+If a local agency has not adopted that ordinance by the specified date, the model ordinance adopted by the board is required to take effect on that date and be enforced by the local agency and have the same force and effect as if adopted by the local agency as an ordinance.